mujpao/product-preview-card-component/README.md

 I used a media query to change the width of the card and change `flex-direction` to `row` on desktop.
 Also, I used the `<picture>` element so that different image sizes could be used depending on the width of the screen.

-One thing I struggled initially was that there was a blank space between the bottom of the image and its containing div.
+One thing I struggled with initially was that there was a blank space between the bottom of the image and its containing div.
 I set `vertical-align: middle;` on the image to fix this problem.

 ### Continued development